MaSe69/dssb/md/20_Python/pandas_10_create.md

 >
     pip3 install pandas

-and to import Pandas at the top of your program.
+For using Pandas in a program, import Pandas typically at the top.

 >
     import pandas as pd

+It is convention to use the variable pd for Pandas.

-## Create an Empty Dataframe
+## Start from an Empty Dataframe

 It seems to be natural to start with an empty dataframe and then fill it as data becomes available.